 The Omineca Ski Club is the oldest ski club, not only in BC, but in Canada.
 Formed in 1927, the ski club has world-class trails and has played host to the Canadian Nationals six times to date.
 Cross-country trails are abundant, with available places for snowshoeing and recreational skiing as well.

-For those who live for the rod and reel, the local lakes abound with Char, Trout, Kokanee and Sockeye Salmon.
+For those who live for the rod and reel, the local lakes are abound with Char, Trout, Kokanee, and Sockeye Salmon.

 The waterfront park Spirit Square, is the meeting space for residents and visitors.
 The Burns Lake Rental Shack can provide a kayak or a canoe to rent, all located on Radley Beach.
 The free campground is a popular lakeside destination for overnight visitors.